observablehq/framework/docs/getting-started.md

 For security, the preview server is by default only accessible on your local machine using the [loopback address](https://en.wikipedia.org/wiki/Localhost) 127.0.0.1.
 To allow remote connections, use <nobr>`--host 0.0.0.0`</nobr>.

-Port numbers below 1024 are usually protected and might need admin priviledges.
-For example, to share your preview server on the default http port:
+Port numbers below 1024 may need admin privileges.
+For example, to share your preview server on the default HTTP port 80:

 > `sudo npm run dev -- --host 0.0.0.0 --port 80`